Shun Tak Holdings 'Park Nova', the ultra-luxury residence in Singapore won "Best Apartment / Condominium Singapore" at International Property Awards in London

-HONG KONG, July 23, 2022 /PRNewswire/ -- Park Nova, a one-of-a-kind, ultra-luxury residence set in the exclusive and prestigious District 10- Singapore, won the "Best Apartment/ Condominium" at International Property Awards in London.
+SINGAPORE, July 28, 2022 /PRNewswire/ -- Park Nova, a one-of-a-kind, ultra-luxury residence set in the exclusive and prestigious District 10- Singapore, won the "Best Apartment/ Condominium" at International Property Awards in London.
 The International Property Awards identify the highest levels of achievement in real estate, development, architecture, interior design, and marketing in both the residential and commercial sectors, focusing on services, sustainability, high living standards, ergonomics, originality, and creativity.

 Park Nova is designed to be a living and breathing urban garden that brings nature closer to the residents of its 54 exclusive residences.
 Its distinctive biophilic design features a lush vertical garden, copious outdoor space, abundant natural light, verdant communal planters and high-end club facilities for residents' health and wellbeing.
 Each level is surrounded by lush greenery that improves nature ventilation, cooling, and residents' health.
 Residents will also be able to enjoy stunning, unobstructed views past the colourful urban garden to bustling Orchard Road and the iconic Botanic Gardens, the first UNESCO Heritage Site in Singapore.